 - Consulting work by non-administrative university faculty.
 It is not a violation of the ethics code for non-administrative university faculty to accept remuneration and expense reimbursement from an outside source for outside consulting, employment, or other activities performed on duty days, if such activities are in accordance with Inter Faculty Organization Master Agreement Article 27, Section C.

 Subpart C. Personal advantage.
 Employees are not allowed to use their position to procure personal advantages not available to the general public.
 Faculty members may require the use of self-authored classroom textbooks, software and other course materials, subject to any applicable bargaining agreement provisions and college/university procedures.

 Subpart D. Use of state property.
 All system property is also state property.
-With limited exceptions, state property is not to be used for personal or private use except as specifically authorized (such as limited personal use of computers-see System Procedure 5.22.1).
-State long distance service, business cell phones, or frequent flyer miles earned through state-authorized travel for state- related purposes may not be used for personal or private purposes.
+With limited exceptions, state property is not to be used for personal or private use except as specifically authorized, such as limited personal use of computers as provided in System Procedure 5.22.1 and incidental use of system cell phones, as provided in System Procedure 5.22.1.
+State long distance service or frequent flyer miles earned through state-authorized travel for state- related purposes may not be used for personal or private purposes.

 Subpart F. Purchasing state property.
 Employees involved in purchasing or contract decisions for the college, university, or system office may not have any personal financial interest in the purchase or contract, and may not accept any gift (other than one of nominal value) or other thing of value directly or indirectly from a vendor.